xbenitogranell/xbenitogranell.github.io/_projects/1_project.md

 I am the principal investigator of the project.

 ## Team
-I welcome inquiries from MSc students interested in coastal paleoecology to apply a IRTA-funded PhD fellowship.
+I welcome inquiries from MSc students interested in aquatic paleoecology to apply a IRTA-funded PhD fellowship.
 Get in contact!